 The extra suffix was earlier used by erstwhile Spansion to represent the Fab/Assy location.
 After the acquisition of Spansion by Cypress, a different format is used.
 Create a Technical Support case to obtain the specific Fab/Assy location.

 RFU means Reserved for Future Use.
-There is no problem if you connect RFU pin to VDD or GND but if in future Cypress assigns the pin a functionality and introduces it as a new part, it can cause issues in migrating to the new part.
-Generally, Cypress recommends that you leave it floating.
+There is no problem if you connect the RFU pin to VDD or GND; however, in future, if Cypress assigns a functionality to the pin, and introduces the pin as a new part, you might face issues in migrating to the new part.
+Generally, Cypress recommends that you leave the RFU pin floating.

 Is it possible to write a single byte at a time in FL-S series?

-For this device, writing a single byte at a time is possible as long as the sector is blank or erased, but it is not efficient.
-This is because it takes the same amount of time to write one full page in one operation using Page Programming Buffer.
+For this device, writing a single byte at a time is possible if the sector is blank or erased, but it is not efficient.
+This is because writing a single byte at a time takes the same amount of time to write one full page in one operation using Page Programming Buffer.
 However, Single Byte Programming disables ECC on the second single-byte program to the same 16-byte ECC unit.
 It is always recommended to use Page Programming Buffer for effective programming.

-How does Word Programming with Multiple Word Burst Data Load operation works in S26KL-S/S26KS-S?
+How does word programming with Multiple Word Burst Data Load operation work in S26KL-S/S26KS-S?

 The burst write for the word programming sequence is a single HyperBus™ transaction.
 It starts with CS# falling edge, followed by the burst writes (two unlock cycles, followed by the A0h command, followed by up to 256 address/data pairs), followed by CS# rising edge to terminate the transaction.
 In this case, a flash command is not required to initiate the programming operation; the CS# rising edge initiates the programming.

-How long will it take to complete Word Programming with Multiple Word Burst Data Load to program max 256 words in S26KL-S/S26KS-S?
+How long will it take for word programming with Multiple Word Burst Data Load to program a maximum of 256 words in S26KL-S/S26KS-S?

 What happens if power loss occurs during erasing or programming?

-If power loss happens during erasing or programming, the operation may be interrupted and data in the erasing or programming area may become unstable and cause data errors in flash memory.
+If power loss occurs during erasing or programming, the operation may be interrupted and data in the erasing or programming area may become unstable and cause data errors in flash memory.

-How do I recover the affected sector if a sudden power loss or flash RESET happens during programming or erasing?
+How do I recover the affected sector if a sudden power loss or flash RESET occurs during programming or erasing?

-See the Knowledge Base Article - Recover Flash Devices when Power Failure or Reset Happens During a Program or Erase Operation https://community.cypress.com/docs/DOC-10507.
+See the Knowledge Base Article Recover Flash Devices when Power Failure or Reset Happens During a Program or Erase Operation - KBA218817.

-If a power loss happens during read, data is not lost in the target sector.
+If a power loss happens during read, data will not be lost in the target sector.

-What are the cases where the ECC can be invalid in FL-S/FL-L?
+In what cases can ECC be invalid in FL-S/FL-L?

-How to re-enable ECC for an ECC unit that has been disabled?
+How can ECC be re-enabled for an ECC unit that has been disabled?